WE-Kaito/digimon-tcg-simulator/How-to-run-in-local-environment.md

 ## Docker compose

 Run `docker compose up -d` to create all required containers.
+NOTE: Windows users will need to share the root directory of the repo with Docker by going to `Settings > Resources > File Sharing`, adding the repo directory path and hitting `Apply & Restart`

 The application will be available at [http://localhost:5173](http://localhost:5173).
-NOTE: Windows users will need to share the root directory of the repo with Docker by going to `Settings > Resources > File Sharing`, adding the repo directory path and hitting `Apply & Restart`
+Vite's hot reload should work out of the box.
+Any changes to the backend won't be applied until the container is re-created, which can be done by running `./compile-backend.sh`.
+All database data is stored in an external volume, so bringing down the mongodb container will not delete database data, but dropping volumes <b>will</b>.

 ## Manual Setup